NEUROFUSIONInc/fusion/fusionMobile/README.md

 bugs:

 (done) Change press & hold text for android

-- check instances when scheduleFusionNotification is called
+(done) Clear notification tray for other similar prompts when one is answered

 - there's a hook in the PromptContext...

 - add "isScheduled" tag to notifications

+- start date & end date need to be parsed
+  - get the current day, apply the hours & minutes as day.js objects
+- after saving,
+  - need to remove notifications (for old text)
+  - create a new one
+  - we're currently relying on the main hook to reset notifications